-Cortisol is a hormone in the body that is directly connected to the stress response.
-In a healthy individual, the pituitary gland releases adrenocorticotropic hormone (ACTH), a hormone that stimulates the production and release of cortisol.
-When an individual faces a stressful situation, the body releases additional cortisol.
-Sometimes the body is not able to properly regulate the production of this hormone, leading to an overproduction of it.
-Cushing syndrome and Cushing disease are both conditions that occur when the body produces too much cortisol.
-Cushing disease and Cushing syndrome are not the same condition, but they are often confused with one another.
-Cushing syndrome occurs when the body produces too much cortisol.
-While this can happen for many reasons, it often occurs when the patient uses corticosteroid medication.
-Cushing disease occurs when a tumor on the pituitary gland causes the gland to produce too much ACTH, the hormone responsible for cortisol production.
-Too much ACTH in the system makes the adrenal glands produce cortisol in high levels.
+Cortisol is a hormone produced by the adrenal gland that is directly connected to the stress response.
+In a healthy individual, releases adrenocorticotropic hormone (ACTH), a hormone produced in the pituitary gland, stimulates the production and release of cortisol by the adrenal glands.
+When an individual faces a stressful situation, the body releases more cortisol.
+Sometimes the body is not able to properly regulate the production of cortisol and too much cortisol is produced.
+When too much cortisol is produced, the patient develops Cushing Syndrome.
+Cushing Disease is a form of Cushing Syndrome.
+Cushing disease occurs when a benign tumor in the pituitary gland causes the pituitary gland to produce too much ACTH, the hormone responsible for cortisol production.
+Too much ACTH in the body causes the adrenal glands to produce cortisol in high levels.

-Cushing disease can also occur with excess growth of the pituitary gland.
-The excessive growth, known as hyperplasia, also causes the release of too much ACTH, which then leads to over-production of cortisol.
-Both Cushing syndrome and Cushing disease cause the same symptoms, including red lines on the abdomen, abdominal weight gain, and roundness to the face.
+Cushing disease can also occur with diffuse growth of the pituitary gland, also called pituitary hyperplasia.
+Pituitary hyperplasia can lead to the release of too much ACTH, which then leads to over-production of cortisol by the adrenal glands.

-Cushing disease is a relatively rare condition, only affecting 10 to 15 people per million every year.
+Cushing disease is a rare condition, only affecting 10 to 15 people per million every year.
 It is more common in women and occurs most often in people between the ages of 20 and 50.
-Adenoma is the most common cause of Cushing disease.
-Adenoma is a pituitary tumor that is almost always benign.
-The tumors can be hard to diagnose, because they are quite small, so many people who have Cushing disease have a delayed diagnosis.
-Having an endocrinologist help with the diagnostic process can improve the chances of a prompt, successful diagnosis for patients who have symptoms of Cushing syndrome and Cushing disease.
+A pituitary adenoma is the most common cause of Cushing disease.
+An adenoma is a pituitary tumor that is almost always benign.
+The tumors can be hard to diagnose, because they are quite small.
+Having an endocrinologist help with the diagnostic process can improve the chances of a prompt, successful diagnosis for patients who have symptoms of Cushing disease.

 Changes in appearance:

-Diagnosing Cushing disease can be difficult because symptoms develop slowly, and because elevated cortisol levels can happen in cycles.
+Diagnosing Cushing disease can be difficult because the symptoms can have many different causes and the elevated cortisol levels can happen in cycles.
 As a result, cortisol levels may not be elevated at the time of testing.

 If you are struggling with symptoms of elevated cortisol levels, schedule an appointment with your endocrinologist to rule out Cushing disease.

-The first line therapy is surgical removal of the tumor.
+The first choice of therapy for Cushing disease is surgical removal of the tumor.
 Cure rates with an experienced pituitary surgeon are about 90% in people with small tumors.
 A patient will typically have transsphenoidal microsurgery through the nasal sinuses.

-People who are not cured usually have repeat surgery.
-When surgery does not work, radiation therapy may treat any remaining tumor mass.
-Several medications to block the adrenal glands (such as ketoconazole, metyrapone or mitotane) are often used while waiting for radiation to have an effect.
-In some cases, a type of drug called a dopamine agonist can reduce ACTH levels and cortisol production.
+People who are not cured with one surgery, may need to have repeat surgery.
+When surgery does not work, radiation therapy may treat any remaining tumor cells.
+The radiation takes some time to have its full effect.
+Several medications to block the adrenal glands from producing cortisol (such as ketoconazole, metyrapone or mitotane) can be used while waiting for radiation to have an effect.
+In some cases, a type of drug called a dopamine agonist, such as cabergoline, can reduce ACTH levels and cortisol production.
 Pasireotide (given by injection under the skin) can also reduce ACTH levels and cortisol production.
-Mifepristone is another medication that stops cortisol from working on the body.
-The adrenal glands are rarely removed.
+Mifepristone, a glucocorticoid agoinst, is another medication that stops cortisol from working on the body.
+Rarely, the adrenal glands are removed surgically to stop cortisol overproduction.